frostblooded/AttendanceCheck---Server/README.md

+** No longer supported! **

-# AttendanceCheck---Server
+# AttendanceCheck-Server-Old
-The server for the AttendanceCheck android app.
+The server for the the old AttendanceCheck app